Caesars Allowed to Retain Horseshoe Hammond Casino Ownership, Operations

 The latest decision comes days after Reeg and Hammond Mayor Thomas Mcdermott Jr. requested the Indiana Gaming Commission to reconsider its decision and allow Caesars to keep the Horseshoe.

-After Thursday’s decision, Reeg said: “We’re confident that our continued management of Horseshoe Hammond is in the best interest of our team members, guests, and the community, and the state.”
+After Thursday’s decision, Reeg said: “We’re confident that our continued management of Horseshoe Hammond is in the best interest of our team members, guests, the community, and the state.”

 Caesars recently closed on the sale of Tropicana Evansville and hopes to close on the sale of Caesars Southern Indiana by the next few months.